deepmedic/deepmedic/documentation/README.md

 - numberFMsPerLayerNormal: A list which needs to have as many entries as the number of layers in the normal pathway that  we want to create.
 Each entry is a number, which defines the number of feature-maps in the corresponding layer ([30, 40, 40, 50] in fig1)
 - kernelDimPerLayerNormal: The dimensions of the kernels per layer. ([[5,5,5], [5,5,5], [5,5,5], [5,5,5]] in Fig.1.)
 - useSubsampledPathway: Setting this to “True” creates a subsampled-pathway, with the same architecture as the normal one.
 “False” for single-scale processing with the normal pathway only.
 Additional parameters allow tailoring this pathway further.
-- numberFMsPerLayerFC: The final layers of the two pathways are contatenated.
-This parameter allows the addition of extra hidden FC layers before the classification layer.
-The number of entries specified how many extra layers, the number of each entry specifies the number of FMs in each layer.
-Final classification layer not included ([[150], [150]] in Fig.1).
+- numberFMsPerLayerFC: The final layers of the high and low resolution pathways are contatenated.
+The concatenated feature maps are then processed by a Final Classification (FC) pathway.
+This parameter allows the addition of hidden layers in the FC path before the classification layer.
+The number of entries specifies how many hidden layers.
+The number of each entry specifies the number of FMs in each layer.
+Final classification layer is not included ([[150], [150]] in Fig.1).

 *Image Segments and Batch Sizes:*